 Samia Hasan, MD provides psychiatric services, including medication management and diagnostic evaluations.
 Suzanne Kunkle, PhD, HSPP and Jessica Fultz, MSW, LCSW provide counseling services.
 Both psychiatric and counseling services are available to medical students and house staff at IU School of Medicine at no charge to the trainee.
-They see patients at IUPUI Campus Health, which is physically and administratively independent of the GME Office.
-Counseling records are kept strictly confidential and internally at IUPUI Campus Health (1140 West Michigan Street, Coleman Hall, Suite 100).
-Call 317-278-2381 to make an appointment.
+They see patients in Gatch Hall, suite 600.
+Counseling records are kept strictly confidential and internally (Gatch Hall, Suite 600, 1120 West Michigan Street, Indianapolis, IN).
+Call 317-278-2383 to make an appointment.

 Spiritual Care and Chaplaincy Services